spm/spm-docs/docs/development/git.md

 ### Git autostash

 Pull with rebase will fail if you have unstaged changes.
-One way around this if you're not ready to commit your changes is to stash the changed before doing a pull (`git stash`) and then restore then (`git stash pop`) afterwards.
+One way around this if you're not ready to commit your changes is to stash the changes before doing a pull (`git stash`) and then restore them (`git stash pop`) afterwards.
 This can be automated by using the `autostash` option of `git rebase`.

 ```
 git config --global rebase.autoStash true